 Zoom, Humming and Rough Consensus

-Video conference calling is great for lots of things, but one thing I really struggle with is the ability to quickly hash out ideas with a group of people.
-There is a number of reasons for this, but I find one particular issue is that it is hard to get a read of the room and understand the direction of sentiment.
-Essentially, I find it hard to get a read of whether some group is broadly for or against a particular idea or proposal.
+Getting a read of the room is hard when the room is a grid of video tiles.
+Video calls are great for many things, but they are not good for quickly hashng out ideas with a group of people.
+There are a number of reasons for this, but I find one particular issue is that it is hard understand the direction of sentiment.
+Essentially, it is hard to tell if the group is broadly for or against a particular idea or proposal.

 Asking for a vote seems too definitive and formal, and can dissuade people from going against the majority.
 You could establish an anonymous vote, but that faces similar issues of seeming too formal and rigorous for a simple discussion.